Redocly/redocly-cli-cookbook/configurable-rules/azure-apim-unsupported-keyword/README.md

       property: summary
     assertions:
       defined: false
-    message: Azure APIM does not Info summary.
+    message: Azure APIM does not support Info summary.
 ```

 APIM ignores security.
 This rule let's you know if it is left in there: